Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Additional Experiment Results

 \subsection{Comparison of different models}

-In this subsection, we present an example of video summarization from our \dataset testing split in Figure~\ref{fig:supp_sum_summary_sample1}, using SUM-text, SUM-holistic, and SUM-shot.
-Both SUM-text and SUM-shot, with their access to shot information including shot count and visual tokens in shots, successfully capture the video's storyline and transitions.
+In this subsection, we present an example of video summarization from our \dataset testing split in Figure~\ref{fig:supp_sum_summary_sample1}, using MiniGPT4-SUM-holistic, MiniGPT4-SUM-shot, and VideoChat2-SUM-shot.
+Both MiniGPT4-SUM-shot and VideoChat2-SUM-shot, with their access to shot information including shot count and visual tokens in shots, successfully capture the video's storyline and transitions.
 For instance, they accurately depict the sequence involving a woman in the kitchen, almonds in an oven, and the woman speaking to the camera.
-SUM-text, with its two-stage training, captures more nuanced details found in single-shot captions, like ``a bowl of almonds is situated on the counter.''
-SUM-holistic, while effectively identifying major content and events, falls short in accurate scene sequencing due to its lack of shot-structured visual tokens.
+VideoChat2-SUM-shot, with its advanced vision backbone and video pretraining, captures more nuanced action details, like ``using a wooden spatula to roast almonds in an oven''.
+MiniGPT4-SUM-holistic, while effectively identifying major content and events, falls short in accurate scene sequencing due to its lack of shot-structured visual tokens.
 This leads to errors in narrative order, such as reversing the scenes of ``shifts back to the woman in the kitchen'' and ``in the final scene, the woman is seen using a wooden spatula''.